valsdav/distribution-of-interest-profiling/README.md

   ν-averaged extended likelihood.
 One training run learns the full ν-response, so the profiling scan is replaced by an up-front cost.
 The composition `T_φ^ν̂ ∘ T_ψ(ν)` is the ν-dependent DoI.

-The ensemble of base transformations is combined by **Bayesian model averaging** (an equal-weight likelihood average, with per-member rebasing to avoid collapse onto a single replica), so a single likelihood scan carries **both** the statistical (ensemble spread) and systematic (residual response) uncertainty without a quadrature assumption.
+The ensemble of base transformations is combined by **averaging (bagging) of likelihoods** — an equal-weight average of the per-member likelihoods (bootstrap aggregating), with per-member rebasing to avoid collapse onto a single replica — so a single likelihood scan carries **both** the statistical (ensemble spread) and systematic (residual response) uncertainty without a quadrature assumption.
 A Hessian at `ν̂` then exposes the **principal modes** of the uncertainty as orthogonal eigenvector morphings of the DoI.

 The toy (`generator.py`) injects two known nuisances — an anti-correlated centroid **shift**